Stephen D. Cutler Center for Investments and Finance

 Babson College believes students learn best through authentic experiences, hands-on learning, and practical application.
 The Cutler Center provides Babson students with unique opportunities to learn, build valuable skills, and lead outside of the classroom through the following experiential learning programs:

-- The Babson College Fund (BCF) is an accredited two-semester course that allows a select group of undergraduate and graduate students to manage a $3 million portion of the Babson College endowment.
-BCF provides a rich educational experience through the development of both investment research and portfolio management skills.
-Students work closely with experienced money managers who serve as Executives-in-Residence to create a diversified, long-short equity portfolio.
+- The Babson College Fund (BCF) is an accredited two-semester course that allows a select group of undergraduate and graduate students to manage $3.4 million of the Babson College endowment.
+BCF provides a rich educational experience through the development of both investment research and portfolio management skills

-- The annual Babson Trading Competition attracts students from Babson College, Wellesley College, and Olin School of Engineering.
-The competition consists of two rounds of competition: the Sales and Trading competition and an Algorithmic Market Making competition with prizes being awarded for the top three teams in both competitions.
+- The Babson Trading Competition attracts students from Babson College, Wellesley College, and Olin School of Engineering competing against one another for prizes in a Sales & Trading competition and an Algorithmic Market Making competitions.

 - The Rotman International Trading Competition (RITC) brings teams of students and their faculty advisors from more than 50 universities worldwide to participate in a three-day simulated market challenge in Toronto.
-Winners of the Babson Trading Competition are eligible to participate on Babson’s RITC team.
-To prepare for the competition, students build sophisticated quantitative models to guide their real-time decision-making.
+Babson competes annually with students preparing for the competition by building sophisticated quantitative models to guide their real-time decision-making.